BhushanChowta/Omnify-task-WebApp/README.md

 ## Usage

+Initally send a POST request with the customer id to `APP_URL/api/getCustomerToken/{id}` to get Auth Token.

 To apply a discount, send a POST request to `APP_URL/api/applyDiscount` with the required parameters.
 The response will include details about the applied discount or information on eligible discounts.